ESTA USA - Apply easily for a tourist visa for the United States

 - 50 cigars

 - 240 gram smoking tobacco

-- 1 liter of spirits (alcohol content: at least 22 percent) or
+- 1 litre of spirits (alcohol content: at least 22 percent) or

-- 2 liters of alcohol (alcohol content: below 22 percent) or
+- 2 litres of alcohol (alcohol content: below 22 percent) or

 The importer of both alcohol and tobacco must be at least 17 years of age.